E-government: Technology-specific e-government

-There are also some technology-specific sub-categories of e-government, such as m-government (mobile government), ubiquitous government), and g-government (GIS/GPS applications for e-government).
+There are also some technology-specific sub-categories of e-government, such as m-government (mobile government), u-government (ubiquitous government), and g-government (GIS/GPS applications for e-government).

-The previous concern about developments in E-government concerning technology are due to the limited use of online platforms for political reasons by citizens in local political participations.
+The previous concern about developments in e-government concerning technology are due to the limited use of online platforms for political reasons by citizens in local political participations.

 The primary delivery models of e-government are classified depending on who benefits.
 In the development of the public sector or private sector portals and platforms, a system is created that benefits all constituents.
 Citizens needing to renew their vehicle registration have a convenient way to accomplish it while already engaged in meeting the regulatory inspection requirement.
 On behalf of a government partner, the business provides what has traditionally, and solely, managed by the government and can use this service to generate profit or attract new customers.
 Government agencies are relieved of the cost and complexity of having to process the transactions.

 To develop these public sector portals or platforms, governments have the choice to internally develop and manage, outsource, or sign a self-funding contract.
 The self-funding model creates portals that pay for themselves through convenience fees for certain e-government transactions, known as self-funding portals.

-Social Media Usage
+Social media usage

 Social networking services and websites are an emerging area for e-democracy.
 The social networking entry point is within the citizens' environment and the engagement is on the citizens' terms.
 Proponents of e-government perceive the government's use of social networking as a medium to help the government act more like the public it serves.
 Examples can be found at almost every state government portal through Facebook, Twitter, and YouTube widgets.

 Government and its agents also have the opportunity to follow citizens to monitor satisfaction with services they receive.
-Through ListServs, RSS feeds, mobile messaging, micro-blogging services and blogs, government and its agencies can share information to citizens who share common interests and concerns.
-Government is also beginning to Twitter.
+Through ListServs, RSS feeds, mobile messaging, microblogging services and blogs, government and its agencies can share information to citizens who share common interests and concerns.
+Government is also beginning to employ the use of Twitter.
 In the state of Rhode Island, Treasurer Frank T. Caprio is offering daily tweets of the state's cash flow.
 For a full list of state agencies with Twitter feeds, visit NIC.
 For more information, visit transparent-gov.com.

-E-Signature
+E-signature

 Several local governments in the United States have allowed online e-signatures for candidate nominating petitions and signature requirements for ballot initiatives.
-In 2012 Arizona launched a prototype system called E-qual, which allowed statewide candidates running for office to collect signatures online and share the link on other forms on social media.
+In 2012, Arizona launched a prototype system called E-qual, which allowed statewide candidates running for office to collect signatures online and share the link on other forms on social media.
 E-qual was expanded in 2016 to cover candidates in local elections within the state, but it was not used at the local level before the 2020 state election.
-The city of Boulder, Colorado has implemented a similar system in 2020 to collect signatures for city ballot questions.
+The city of Boulder, Colorado, has implemented a similar system in 2020 to collect signatures for city ballot questions.